mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 And *saṃskāra*: This is the first stage of movement, psychologically or physically.
 This is human process and function.

 Next, *consciousness*, and *name and form*. (#3 *vijñāna* is consciousness; #4 *nāmarūpa* is name-and-form.)
-This is all beings exist, and we understand [them] through the name and form.
+This is [that] all beings exist and we understand [them] through the name and form.

-Fifth, this is *six consciousness*, six senses. (*Āyatana*)
+Fifth is *six consciousnesses*, six senses. (*Āyatana*)

-Sixth is *tangibility*; *touch*. (*Sparśa* in [Sanskrit](glossary#sanskrit), or *phassa* in Pali; more commonly, *contact*.)
+Sixth is *tangibility*; *touch*. (*Sparśa* in [Sanskrit](glossary#sanskrit), or *phassa* in Pali.
+More commonly in English, *contact*.)

 Seventh is *reception*, or *feeling*. (*Vedanā*)

 Eighth is *craving*. (*Taṇhā* in Pali.)

 Ninth is, what would you say, *grasping*.
-(Grasping: *Upādāna*; also *clinging* or *attachment*; literally: “fueling the fires”.)
+(Grasping: *Upādāna*; also *clinging* or *attachment*.
+Literally, “fueling the fires”.)

 Tenth is *existence*.
 In Sanskrit we say *bhava*. *Bhava* in Sanskrit is *being*.
 When you say *being*, that being consists of already a system of subject and object; this is the picture of being.
 Do you understand?
 This is a *being*; we call this *being*, or *existence*.
 If you use a term *existence* or *being*, it’s already something consisting of subject and object.
 In other words, [dualism](glossary#dualism).
 This is existence, or being.
 That’s why yesterday I told you, we are already seated at the table, in the relationship, subject and object.
 I am here, that’s why I can see that here is a table; that’s why I can see the table itself.
-So that means already existence.
+So that means already *existence*.
 So table always is something existent, something being.
 That means subject, object: dualism.
-That is tenth; I will explain this one too.
+That is the tenth; I will explain this one too.

 And the others are *birth* (*jāti*), and last one is *old age and death* (*jarāmaraṇa*).

-In this Twelve Chain Causations, karma is the second one, *saṃskāra*, and also (the tenth,) *bhava*.
-Only two things: tenth, *bhava*, existence and being, and also *saṃskāra*.
+In this Twelve Chain Causation, *karma* is the second one, *saṃskāra*, and also the tenth, *bhava*.
+Only two things: *bhava*, existence and being, and also *saṃskāra*.
 Just these two are karma.
 Remember this.

 #### 5:35

-And also *mumyo*, (the Japanese word for the) first one, *ignorance*, and also *craving* and *grasping*, those three are *klesha* in Sanskrit: delusion. *Klesha* means affliction.
-Because yesterday I told you the *mumyo* – ignorance, *avidyā* – is that which we are doomed – doomed means fated – doomed not to understand.
-(We are doomed) not to understand what the truth is, as it is.
+And also *mumyo* – [the Japanese word for the] first one, *ignorance* – and also *craving* and *grasping*, those three are *klesha* in Sanskrit: *delusion*. *Klesha* means *affliction*.
+Because yesterday I told you that *mumyo* – ignorance, *avidyā* – is that which we are doomed not to understand.
+“Doomed” means fated.
+We are doomed not to understand what the truth is, as it is.
 We don’t understand, intellectually.
 We are all always there, but we don’t understand.
 We are “doomed” not to understand truth as it is.
 This is what is called “pain”: affliction.
-That’s why [Buddha](glossary#buddha) says life is characterized by [suffering](glossary#suffering).
+That’s why [Buddha](glossary#buddha) says life is characterized by [*suffering*](glossary#suffering).
 This is really suffering.
-But we cannot stop it: because we are already there.
+But we cannot stop it – because we are already there.
 So even though intellectually we don’t understand, still we feel, anyway, and also we want to know.
 We want to know but we cannot understand, that’s why that is affliction, suffering.
-This is a basic, basic nature of human being.
-That’s why first (there is) *avidyā*, ignorance.
+This is the basic, basic nature of human being.
+That’s why first [there is] *avidyā*, ignorance.

 And *avidyā*, ignorance; and *craving*, *grasping*; this is what is called *klesha*, delusion.